- Name: Republic Gunship

 Everyone constantly designs and evolves their collections, mine follows many eclectic dynamics.
 One aspect of my collection is that the object needs to elicit nostalgia towards a youthful passion, be a die cast "chogokin" or adult "toy" collectible, and not be a static and/or resin statue.
 Also, I try to refrain from a toy designed solely for children (my own bias nothing wrong with the converse).
 Thereby, while Star Wars universe was a repository of many positive childhood memories, it was sadly not represented in my collection.

-Imagine my shock and (reserved) joy when I happen to be perusing Ebay and Amazon and I came across a large, intricate, and die cast collectible seemingly designed to my criteria.
+Imagine my shock and (reserved) joy when I happen to be perusing eBay and Amazon and I came across a large, intricate, and die cast collectible seemingly designed to my criteria.

 That object was Darth Vader's Tie-Fighter, the size of a basketball, all die cast, and a not static/resin statue...all for a shocking 100 USD including shipping.
 By the way, to this day I can find no reason for the cheap price, the piece's quality is equivalent to my Marmit Andromeda and Fewture Mazinger (maybe someone on this site can educate me).
 The purchase of that collectible sent me into a research of the company and all its present and past products.
-Code 3 was a manufacture of high end die cast representations of everything from Slave-I to Apollo landers and now mainly focuses on fire & rescue vehicles.
+Code 3 was a manufacturer of high end die cast representations of everything from Slave-I to Apollo landers and now mainly focuses on fire & rescue vehicles.
 In 2003, Code 3 produced a line of collectible Star Wars vehicles and 3-D posters.
 The Code 3 produced Star Wars vehicles were: X-wing, Millennium Falcon, Slave-One, Vader's Tie-Fighter, AT-ST Walker, and Republic Gunship (plus multiple variants and signed editions/additions).
 They were listed at worth $450+ but sold for around 250 USD ( if a member).
-Of course, I was the proverbial "day late and a dollar short", if you goto Code 3 website per its out dated Star Wars catalog URL, only thing not "sold out" are fire rescue vehicles and Vader's tie fighter.
-Of course the vehicles I missed out on, came with tons of cool accessories, wooden box trays for extra parts, acrylic display cases, black glass platform,signed editions, etc...that the two I posses do not have.
+Of course, I was the proverbial "day late and a dollar short", if you goto Code 3 website per its outdated Star Wars catalog URL, only thing not "sold out" are fire rescue vehicles and Vader's tie fighter.
+Of course, the vehicles I missed out on, came with tons of cool accessories, wooden box trays for extra parts, acrylic display cases, black glass platform, signed editions, etc...that the two I possess do not have.

 This tedious panache of finding something too late...makes me flashback to being a young kid watching the MR. Big toy store ad on channel 56 that listed and showed many toys I loved and coveted.
-Finally, after I drove my poor parents crazy to take me on the long trek, the items I wanted from the ad were long sold out. (my biggest annoyance back then was the Popy DX Yamato in the ad-feel free to add your missed Mr. B toy in the comment section).
+Finally, after I drove my poor parents crazy to take me on the long trek, the items I wanted from the ad were long sold out. (my biggest annoyance back then was the Popy DX Yamato in the ad -feel free to add your missed Mr. B toy in the comment section).

 The tie fighter review will occur in the future, this review covers the only other one I could find for below its original price and/or in new condition...the republic gunship.

-Code 3 creates high end collectibles and it is apparent even before examining the gunship.
+Code 3 creates high-end collectibles and it is apparent even before examining the gunship.
 From the shipping box to the Styrofoam trays, Code 3 vehicles are packed in large (the Tab is for context, not "they still make that" shock), well designed, and intricate packaging.

 In addition to the gunship, wand, cockpit, and clone trooper plate, the model comes with a display platform, stand, commemorative license and cloth patch.